ShataDg/HardinLab_SD/How-to-run-Trackmate-Cellpose-pipeline.md

 ![alt text](<Screenshot 2024-02-26 at 11.36.38 AM.png>)

+5. To use the Cellpose detector within Trackmate, ensure that cellpose has been installed and is running on your system
+   '''
-1. Ensure that cellpose has been installed and is running on your system Code to help installation issue with Cellpose GUI on Mac M2 (running TrackMate-Cellpose does not necessarily require this step, it only requires a working version of cellpose on the system)
+   The following code should help address installation issues with the Cellpose GUI on Mac M2 (running TrackMate-Cellpose does not necessarily require this step, it only requires a working version of cellpose on the system)

    a.
 Create a virtual environment using Python 3.9 with libraries pyqt, pyqtgraph, and imagecodecs
    <br> ```conda create --name cellpose -y python=3.9 pyqt imagecodecs pyqtgraph```